apache/www-site/content/foundation/marks/services.md

 ## Policy Version  {#version}

-This is version 0.2 of this Apache policy document, published in February 2017.
+This is version 0.3 of this Apache policy document, published in May 2025.
 Significant changes will be marked with a new version number.

 [resources]: /foundation/marks/resources